krb5/krb5/doc/admin/admin_commands/kpropd.rst

 DESCRIPTION
 -----------

-The *kpropd* command runs on the slave KDC server.
+The *kpropd* command runs on the replica KDC server.
 It listens for update requests made by the :ref:`kprop(8)` program.
 If incremental propagation is enabled, it periodically requests incremental updates from the master KDC.

-When the slave receives a kprop request from the master, kpropd accepts the dumped KDC database and places it in a file, and then runs :ref:`kdb5_util(8)` to load the dumped database into the active database which is used by :ref:`krb5kdc(8)`.
-This allows the master Kerberos server to use :ref:`kprop(8)` to propagate its database to the slave servers.
-Upon a successful download of the KDC database file, the slave Kerberos server will have an up-to-date KDC database.
+When the replica receives a kprop request from the master, kpropd accepts the dumped KDC database and places it in a file, and then runs :ref:`kdb5_util(8)` to load the dumped database into the active database which is used by :ref:`krb5kdc(8)`.
+This allows the master Kerberos server to use :ref:`kprop(8)` to propagate its database to the replica servers.
+Upon a successful download of the KDC database file, the replica Kerberos server will have an up-to-date KDC database.

 Where incremental propagation is not used, kpropd is commonly invoked out of inetd(8) as a nowait service.
 This is done by adding a line to